BYU-PCCL/holodeck/README.md

 # Installation
 * Clone the repository `git clone https://github.com/byu-pccl/HolodeckPythonBinding`
 * Run the Python install script `python3 install.py`
-* Add the Holodeck root directory to your python path (see below)
 * Add the HOLODECKPATH environment variable (see below)
+* Add the HOLODECKPATH to your PYTHONPATH (see below)
 * `source .bashrc` or open a new terminal
 * Verify installation by opening python3 in terminal and running:
 ```